postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ### Installing the Postman desktop agent

-If you are using the Postman web client, you also need to download the Postman desktop agent, a micro-application that runs locally on your desktop.
-The desktop agent overcomes the Cross Object Resource Sharing (CORS) limitations of browsers and acts as your agent for making API calls from the web client.
+If you are using the Postman for Web, you also need to download the Postman desktop agent, a micro-application that runs locally on your desktop.
+The desktop agent overcomes the Cross Object Resource Sharing (CORS) limitations of browsers and acts as your agent for making API calls from Postman for Web.

-You will be prompted to download and install the desktop agent so that you can make requests from the Postman web client.
+You will be prompted to download and install the desktop agent so that you can make requests from Postman for Web.
 You can also download the agent directly from [the Downloads page](https://www.postman.com/downloads/).
 Once you have the desktop agent installed you will be able to use it with web requests.

 To learn more about the desktop agent, read the [Introducing the Postman Agent](https://blog.postman.com/introducing-the-postman-agent-send-api-requests-from-your-browser-without-limits/) blog post.

 ### Selecting the agent for requests

-From the Postman web client, you can select the agent you would like to use for your requests:
+From Postman for Web, you can select the agent you would like to use for your requests:

 * **Auto-select**: Postman automatically selects the best agent to use for your request.
 * **Cloud**: Manually select this option to send HTTP requests using Postman's cloud servers.